-The field is privately owned but crossed at it's southern end by a public footpath along the river bank.
+The field is privately owned but crossed by a public footpath.

 Land use and geology

 The north end of the fields lie on the Keuper Marl, which is overlain in the southern part by the alluvial clays of the Northmarsh.
 The current course of the Yeo runs along the southern boundary of the fields.